rtavenar/hdr/content/parts/01/dtw/dtw_da.md

 At this point, each time series is transformed to series of $n$
-$p$-dimensional measurements, where $n$ is the length of the reference discharge time series and $p$ is the number of water quality parameters considered in the study (_i.e._ all modalities except discharge).
+$p$-dimensional measurements, where $n$ is the length of the reference discharge time series and $p$ is the number of water quality parameters considered in the study (_i.e._ all modalities except the discharge).
 In a second step, a standard $k$-means algorithm is used to cluster realigned time series.
-Note that a Euclidean distance can be used for clustering since time series have already been temporally realigned; hence, no time-sensitive metric (such as DTW) is needed anymore.
+Note that a Euclidean distance can be used for clustering since time series have already been temporally realigned; hence, time-sensitive metrics (such as DTW) are no longer needed.

 This method proved useful to extract meaningful clusters and an _a posteriori_ analysis of the clusters enabled to identify the export dynamics of pollutants